paulczar/platform-operations-on-kubernetes/docs/aws-with-keycloak/install.md

 ## Set up S3 credentials

-> Note: You can skip this and instead set `charts.minio.enabled=true` in `../cluster-envs/aws/charts.yaml.gotmpl`
+> Note: You can skip these steps and ensure `charts.minio.enabled=true` in `../cluster-envs/aws/charts.yaml.gotmpl` to just use the embedded minio.

+### Harbor

 1. Create user for Harbor